arimah/condict/packages/server/README.md

 Full documentation on the underlying server is available on the [Apollo server][apollo-server] website.
 To summarise:

-* Condict's HTTP server listens on the default port, 4000.
-This is currently not configurable.
+* Condict's HTTP server listens on its configured port (default: 4000).
 * The route `GET /` returns a [GraphQL][] playground, where you can execute operations and explore the schema.
 * The route `POST /` accepts [GraphQL][] operations in accordance with the spec.
 * The path `/graphql` is an alias for `/`.